Shikellamy: Emissary for the Haudenosaunee in Pennsylvania

 Although it is not known when or where Shikellamy was born, his first appearance in the historical record is his 1728 visit to Philadelphia, the provincial capital of Pennsylvania.
 The Quaker leadership in Philadelphia soon realized that Shikellamy was an important Indian leader and he was invited back to the capital in 1729.
 He was described as "Shekallamy,...a trusty good Man & great Lover of the English."
-Shikellamy was sent by the government of Pennsylvania to invite the leaders of the Iroquois Confederacy to a council in 1732.
+Shikellamy was sent by the government of Pennsylvania to invite the leaders of the Haudenosaunee Confederacy to a council in 1732.
 The initial meeting was a success and both sides agreed to meet once again in the future.
 These meetings were arranged by Conrad Weiser and Shikellamy.

 It has been said, though, that Shikellamy came from France, but was captured by Indians as a boy.
 Others say that he was all Indian, and was a descendant of the Andastes.

-During a later meeting, Shikellamy, Weiser and the Pennsylvanians negotiated a 1736 treaty in Philadelphia, including a deed whereby the Iroquois sold the land drained by the Delaware River and south of the Blue Mountain.
-Since the Iroquois had never until then laid claim to this land, this purchase represented a significant swing in Pennsylvanian policy toward the Native Americans.
-William Penn had never taken sides in disputes between tribes, but by this purchase, the Pennsylvanians were favoring the Iroquois over the Lenape.
+During a later meeting, Shikellamy, Weiser and the Pennsylvanians negotiated a 1736 treaty in Philadelphia, including a deed whereby the Haudenosaunee sold the land drained by the Delaware River and south of the Blue Mountain.
+Since the Haudenosaunee had never until then laid claim to this land, this purchase represented a significant swing in Pennsylvanian policy toward the Native Americans.
+William Penn had never taken sides in disputes between tribes, but by this purchase, the Pennsylvanians were favoring the Haudenosaunee over the Lenape.
 Along with the Walking Purchase of 1737, also arranged with the assistance of Shikellamy and Conrad Weiser, this treaty exacerbated Pennsylvania-Lenape relations.
 The results of this policy shift would help induce the Lenapes to side with the French during the French and Indian Wars, which would result in many colonial deaths.
-It did, however, help induce the Iroquois to continue to side with the British over the French.
+It did, however, help induce the Haudenosaunee to continue to side with the British over the French.